 NEVER LEAVE A SUICIDAL PERSON ALONE: Stay with him/her or have someone who is aware of the suicidal intent to stay with him/her.

 LIMIT ACCESS TO LETHAL MEANS: If there are guns in the house, remove them from the premises immediately (it is not enough to lock them up).
 Also if he/she has access to grandparents, aunts, uncles or friends homes that have guns, make sure they are aware of the threat and their guns are also removed.
 Keep track of medications in the house; this would also include relatives and friends homes.
 Limit access to alcohol and drugs.

-IT WILL GET BETTER: Let him/her know that suicide is a long-term choice for what is probably a short-term problem.
+IT WILL GET BETTER: Let him/her know that suicide is a permanent choice to a temporary situation.

 SEEK HELP: If outside help is needed make him/her feel OK about it.
 Also know that it takes sometimes three or four counselors before you find the one that he/she trusts and will open up to.
 This is normal even for adults.

 MEDICATION: There is a black-box warning for medication prescribed for teens and young adults.
 READ the information.
 KNOW that medication is not the fix.
 Counseling should always be a part of the process.
 Your son or daughter need to find ways to cope, to learn how to deal with issues in a positive manner.
 Talking about it is critical.